mac-comp240/hw6_parallel_bubblesort/README.md

 * Be sure to pause and run small tests to make sure that you haven't introduced any bugs into the program.

-* Repeat the timing tests you ran for the previous two sections, recording the results.
+* Repeat the timing tests for the newest version of `parallel_bubblesort`, following the same model as the previous sections